Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

-# Biocatalyst
+# 1. Biocatalyst

 This document contains all information required to unambiguously identify the catalyst and its formulation.

+At first, it needs to e identified if the enzyme or biocatalyst was obtained by purchasing it from a company or other researchers, or if it was produced by yourself.
+In every case different metadata are required to describe the enzyme.

 <details> <Summary>Biocatalyst purchased</Summary>